PlayStation Portable (PSP) Architecture

 The engine draws many types of primitives, including points, lines, line strips, triangles, triangle strips, triangle fans and, finally, sprites (made of 2D rectangles).
 It also contains a unit called ‘digital differential analyser’ that will be used for interpolating values during rasterisation and texture mapping.

 Developers can supply a projection matrix to apply perspective transformation.
 This sends their 3D world to a 2D space (so you can see it on the screen), using the virtual camera as a model.
+Modern features, like sub-pixel precision, are assumed to be implemented (otherwise, users would’ve been able to spot its absence right away).

 Textures